Artificial selection of communities drives the emergence of structured interactions: Model and Methods

+We choose ancestral communities with random interactions.
+Specifically, the coefficients $\alpha_{ij}$ are drawn from a normal distribution of parameters:

 Here, $\mu$ represents the total interaction strength faced by one species from all of its partners, whereas $\sigma$ measures the diversity of interactions.
-The parameter $\gamma \in [-1, 1]$ determines the symmetry of the ecological interactions: competition and mutualism correspond to $\gamma=1$ whereas exploitative interactions like predator-prey and parasitic interactions are characterized by $\gamma=-1$.
+The parameter $\gamma \in [-1, 1]$ determines the symmetry of the ecological interactions: competition and mutualism correspond to $\gamma=1$ whereas $\gamma=-1$ indicates exploitative interactions like predator-prey and parasitic interactions.

+The ecological dynamic of such communities has been characterised in the limit of large number of species $S$ \citep{buninDirectionalityCommunitylevelSelection2021}, where it only depends on the summary statistics of the interaction matrix: $\mu$, $\sigma$ and $\gamma$.
+Among the three qualitatively different dynamical regimes the system can display, we chose \markasnew{the matrix of the ancestral community} in a region where interactions are competitive and not too diverse, so that the system has a unique, globally stable equilibrium (Supplementary Section \ref{SI:section:phase}).